Tolmachevo Airport: Overview

+Tolmachevo is the busiest airport in Siberia, the 6th busiest airport in Russia as well as the 8th busiest in the Post-Soviet states.
+It is also the busiest regional transit airport in Russia outside Moscow MOW.

 The Tolmachevo Airport is operated by Novaport since 2011.

 History

 Operations began on July 12, 1957, with the first passenger flight of a Tupolev Tu-104 from Novosibirsk to Moscow.
 The airport was owned by United Tolmachevo Aviation Enterprise and the Ministry of Civil Aviation of the USSR until 1992.
 The airport then became a joint stock company in 1995, with 51% owned by the state.
 The domestic terminal was completely renovated in 2006.
 Tolmachevo Airport is also the first Russian airport to receive an ISO 9002-96 certificate.
 On November 29, 2012, for the first time in its history, the airport received its three-millionth annual passenger.
 During 2014-2015, the former international terminal was enlarged and merged with the domestic terminal which doubled its passenger capacity.
 The airport celebrated its four-millionth annual passenger on December 21, 2016.
 In the last hours of 2017, another milestone was reached: on December 31, 2017, the airport handled its five-millionth annual passenger.
 On December 18, 2019, the airport celebrated its first 6.5-millionth annual passenger.

 Plans for its further development include construction of a new rapid-exit taxiway and 4 stands for wide-body aircraft, On 15 September 2020 the airport commenced construction works of the new terminal.
 Work is being conducted by contractor Ant Yapı (Turkey).
 Construction of the 56000 m2 terminal was completed in the third quarter of 2022.
 Phase two work will be completed by 2025.
 The total area of the airport terminal will be more than 100000 m2.

 The airport is also home to the 337th Independent Helicopter Regiment (previously called the 562nd Air Base (Army Aviation)) flying Mil Mi-24P's and Mil Mi-8AMTSh-V's and the Composite Aviation Squadron, 32nd Independent Composite Transport Aviation Regiment, both as part of the 14th Air and Air Defence Forces Army.